adamtuliper/Unity-OrksWithForks/README.md

 1. Lastly configure Attack to Walk.
 Pay careful attention.
 Set the condition to Walk / true (we only want to walk again if walk is true otherwise we'll go to idle instead).

     We want our Attack animation to complete before we're allowed to go back to walk so we need to check off "Has Exit Time" and set Exit Time=1, which means the entire animation must play.
-Then change Transistion Offset to 0.
+Then change Transition Offset to 0.

     ![Creating the Walk to Attack Transition](/Images/AttackToWalk.PNG "Creating the Walk to Attack Transition")

 1. Our animation controller is all set to go.
 However we need code to set our Walk variable.
 Attack has been taken care of already in the code.
-When a user moves the horizontal or vertical input will be nonzero so we can set Walk = true if thats the case.
+When a user moves the horizontal or vertical input will be nonzero so we can set Walk = true if that's the case.

     Open /Scripts/PlayerController.cs and navigate to the bottom of the Update() method.
 Uncomment the line that sets our Boolean parameter in the animation system and save your changes.
     ````C#